 What are the Benefits of Using Borates?

 The benefits of using borates include pH buffering, algae prevention, lower chlorine demand, UV protection for hypochlorous acid, and softer and clearer water.
 Borates were first introduced to the pool industry in 1984 and have been popularized since then.
-They do not decompose or expire and are only lowered by water loss.
+Borates are stable, they do not decompose or expire.
+The only way the concentration of borate decreases is through by water loss.
 The target concentration for borate is 50 ppm.

 How Can Borate Help in Algae Prevention?

-Borate can help in algae prevention by disrupting algae’s cell wall development, metabolism, and cell division, making them effective algaestats.
-Using borates can lower the chlorine demand, as they prevent algae growth.
-Additionally, borate can reduce the free chlorine requirement from 7.5% of CYA to 5.0% of CYA, allowing you to have up to 80 ppm CYA with 5% of CYA and still be at the EPA maximum of 4.0 ppm FC.
+Borate supports in algae prevention by disrupting algae’s cell wall development, metabolism, and cell division, therefore acting as effective algaestats.
+Using borates lowers the chlorine demand, as they prevent algae growth.
+Additionally, borate reduces the necessary amount of free chlorine from 7.5% of CYA to 5.0% .
+This implies that maintaining up to 80 ppm CYA with only 5% of CYA as free chlorine is possible, while still complying with the EPA’s maximum limit of 4.0 ppm for free chlorine.

 Are Borates Effective as Algaestats?

 Yes, borates are effective as algaestats.
 They disrupt algae’s cell wall development, metabolism, and cell division, making them effective in preventing algae growth.
-Using borates can also lower the chlorine demand in the water.
+Using borates also lowers the chlorine demand in the water.

 What are Borate Products and How to Use Them?

-Borate products are useful for maintaining pool water.
+Borate products are useful for the maintenance of pool water.
 The most recommended product is boric acid due to its cost-effectiveness and minimal pH and TA adjustments.
-To use boric acid, you need to turn on the pump for 24 hours, measure the dose of Boric Acid and break up any lumps, then broadcast the powder into the water while walking around the pool.
-If powder accumulates on the pool bottom, use a pool brush to dissolve it.
-After waiting 12 hours, test the pH and alkalinity of the water and adjust as needed.
+Using boric acid involves activating the pump for 24 hours, measuring the required dose of boric acid, and breaking up any clumps.
+The powder must then be evenly distributed into the water while moving around the pool.
+If any powder settles at the bottom of the pool, a pool brush is used to help dissolve it.
+After a period of 12 hours, the pH and alkalinity of the water must be tested and adjusted as necessary.

 How to Test Borate in Pool and Spa Water?

-Borate in pool and spa water should be maintained at 50 ppm.
-It can be tested after significant water replacement, with monthly testing being sufficient.
+Borate in pool and spa water must be maintained at 50 ppm.
+It is tested after significant water replacement, with monthly testing being sufficient.
 A testing method is needed to measure borates, and test strips are available from various companies including Lamotte, Insta Test Borate, ITS PoolCheck Borate, Hach Aquachek Borate, and Taylor Technologies.
-The borate level should be checked monthly and if the level nears 30 ppm, enough borate should be added to increase it to 50-60 ppm.
+The borate level must be checked monthly and if the level nears 30 ppm, enough borate must be added to increase it to 50-60 ppm.

 Why Can’t You Purchase Borate from Pool Stores in California?

 In California, borate cannot be purchased from pool stores because it is categorized as a “water modifier” under the “spray adjuvants” pesticide category by California law.
 This means it must be registered as a pesticide and undergo toxicity, cancer, and exposure tests before approval.
 The high cost of complying with these regulations discourages pool chemical manufacturers from selling borate.
-In California, you can buy baking soda and Borax at grocery stores for baking and laundry purposes.
-You can also purchase boric acid from home centers to eliminate garden pests.
+In California, it is possible to buy baking soda and borax at grocery stores for baking and laundry purposes.
+Boric acid is bought also from home centers to eliminate garden pests.
 However, California law categorizes these substances as “water modifiers” under the “spray adjuvants” pesticide category.
 According to the California EPA, any product used to adjust water pH to enhance pesticide performance is subject to the same regulations as a pesticide.
 Therefore, baking soda and borates must be registered as pesticides in California.
 They must undergo toxicity, cancer, and exposure tests before approval.
 Companies selling these products must also pay a usage fee to the state for every pound sold.
 While baking soda has complied with these regulations, borate has not.
-Therefore, you can buy baking soda, registered as a pesticide, from a pool store in California, but not borate.
+Therefore, baking soda, registered as a pesticide, is bought from a pool store in California, but not borate.
 The high cost of complying with California Pesticide Regulations discourages pool chemical manufacturers from selling borate.
-However, individuals can still purchase Borax or boric acid from a lawn and garden store or a home center for personal use in pools or spas.
+However, individuals still purchase borax or boric acid from a lawn and garden store or a home center for personal use in pools or spas.

 What is Borate Toxicity?